 When you talk about different roles and where debate stems from within the context of a divorce or child custody case, these two rights represent a big part of the discussion.
 The ability to decide that your children live with you during the school year and the ability to receive child support are two relatively big parts of a divorce or child custody case.
 If you or a father wants to have equity with your ex-spouse in terms of your relationship and role in your children's lives, this is a good place to start that discussion.

 Where does split custody come into play in this discussion?

 Again, none of this makes you a bad dad or necessarily eliminates your ability to be named as a primary conservator in a divorce or child custody case.
 But what it does is it gives your wife or child's mother an advantage from the beginning as far as the facts and circumstances of your case are concerned.
-When you add on to that The mindset of many fathers being a tad on the defeatist side from the beginning of a case you have a recipe for taking what you can get and feeling lucky that you were able to spend any time with your kids after the divorce.
+When you add on to that The mindset of many fathers being a tad on the defeatist side from the beginning of a case, you have a recipe for taking what you can get and feeling lucky that you could spend any time with your kids after the divorce.

-Otherwise, I hope that you have learned and developed an appreciation for some of the more subtle yet widely discussed topics about child custody and divorce cases with children.
-So much of a family law case depends on your specific facts and circumstances of your life.
+Otherwise, I hope you have learned and developed an appreciation for some of the more subtle yet widely discussed topics about child custody and divorce cases with children.
+So much of a family law case depends on the specific facts and circumstances of your life.
 For that reason, I recommend that you meet with and scheduled consultations with as many family law attorneys as you can to find a lawyer who can present to you a clear and concise overview of your life and circumstances and a plan for attacking a divorce or child custody case with some intentionality.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan